-How Mirajobs Is Different
+How MIRAJOBS Is Different

-The factors that differentiate Mirajobs from traditional job search services are listed below.
+The factors that differentiate MIRAJOBS from traditional job search services are listed below.

-2. Time and Effort
+1. Time and Effort

-3. Salary Negotiations
+2. Salary Negotiations

 Since it is the company who applies to the jobseeker, the candidate has a much stronger position in salary negotiations.
 The reason for this is that it is the company who wants to change the status quo and thus the company has to convince the candidate to switch the job, not vice versa like in the traditional job search process.
-When it comes to a job offer, it is assumed that the company is aware of the minimum salary expectations indicated in the jobseeker’s profile and is expected to meet the requirements (e.g. “You saw the figure in my profile on Mirajobs, didn’t you?”).
+When it comes to a job offer, it is assumed that the company is aware of the minimum salary expectations indicated in the jobseeker’s profile and is willing to meet the requirements (e.g. “You saw the figure in my profile on MIRAJOBS, didn’t you?”).

-4. Broader Opportunities
+5. Broader Opportunities

 Most employees usually don’t take any action until it becomes clear that they urgently need a new job.
 This happens because searching for a new job takes time and effort, so why spend time doing it when everything seems to go more or less okay?
 Unfortunately, that is an inefficient strategy.
-No matter how perfect your job is now, things tend to change, and when they do it’s usually too late to just start looking for a job.
+No matter how perfect your job is now, things tend to change, and when they do it’s usually too late to just start looking for a new job.

-Moreover, an unemployed candidate who urgently needs a new job doesn’t have much freedom in negotiations with a new employer.
+Moreover, an unemployed candidate or one who urgently needs a new job doesn’t have much freedom in negotiations with a new employer.
 So, when the candidate finally gets a job offer, it becomes somewhat risky to ask for a higher salary or better work conditions (different team or project etc.), just because of the urgency and a lack of a stable alternative.

-5. Improved Well-Being, Self-Confidence, and Mental Health
+6. Improved Well-Being, Self-Confidence, and Mental Health

 (This advantage isn’t obvious, but in fact it could have a great difference on a jobseeker’s life.)